Yechiel Eckstein, rabbi who built ties with Christians, dies

 - Federal prosecutors subpoena Trump's inaugural committee

+Over the years, the group raised over $1.5 billion, according to its website.
+Most of that money came in small amounts from individual Christian donors.

 Eckstein became a well-known figure in Israel, funding projects for children, new immigrants, Holocaust survivors, orphans, the elderly and victims of Palestinian violence.
-It also assisted distressed Jewish communities in places like Ethiopia and the former Soviet Union.
+His group also assisted distressed Jewish communities in places like Ethiopia and the former Soviet Union.

+His face frequently appeared in large posters promoting his work, and his voice, instantly recognizable for its thick American accent, was often heard in radio advertisements.

+At times, Eckstein drew criticism from some quarters.
+Liberal American Jews sometimes objected to his ties with the conservative Christian right and his group’s activities in West Bank settlements.
+In Israel, some saw the reliance on foreign Christian groups for financial assistance as inappropriate.